May 11th 2018

 "A product cannot contain parabens, petrochemicals, phenoxyethanol and synthetic fragrance, and all ingredients must be non-GM.
 The primary issue with Ecocert is that customers don’t know there is both an “organic” and a separate “natural” standard, because the logo is the same."

-4. COSMOS is coming
+4. COSMOS is the new standard

 5. Organic and natural are not the same thing